Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 War-horse laughed in that strange way Humans did when they weren’t feeling strictly jolly. ["Eh, best *teacher* anyway.
 Daar’s kicking my ass *bad* right now."]
 He grumbled to himself for a bit but then immediately cheered. ["But where are the rest?
 Weren’t there s’posed to be five?"]

 Ferd looked back toward the gate. ["Nomuk, Genn, they go to camping people to buy big long list of things.
-Cold weather, bags to carry…"]
+Cold weather, bags to carry..."]

 ["Oh!
 Well, they’ll need all y’all to measure up for coats and stuff.
 Why don’t we go there now?
 We can get the rest of it later."]